Monetary Policy Committees

 • All Deputy Governor/s

-• Assistant Governor/s in charge of Departments of Economic Research, Domestic Operations, International Operations and Statistics
+• Assistant Governor/s in charge of the Departments of Economic Research, Statistics, Domestic Operations, International Operations, and Bank Supervision

 • Director of Economic Research